5 Stocks That Could Double in 2020

 But, this halt will prove to be temporary.
 By the middle of the year — if we appropriately practice social distancing — the global economy should get back to normal.

 That’s great news for Canopy Growth, since the company’s fundamentals are actually set to meaningfully improve in 2020.
 New retail store openings and the introduction of vapes and edibles should spark demand growth.
-Meanwhile, curtailed production expansion and a focus on cost-cutting will curb supply, reduce promotional pricing pressures, push up gross margins, and push down operating expenses.
+Meanwhile, curtailed production expansion and a focus on cost-cutting will eat into the market’s supply glut, reduce promotional pricing pressures, push up gross margins, and push down operating expenses.

 Big picture, then, Canopy Growth in the back-half of 2020 will be defined by accelerating revenue growth and narrowing losses.
 That’s a winning recipe for a growth stock.